nationalarchives/tdr-dev-documentation/manual/development-process/access-an-environment-db.md

 ###Via Command line (after you've updated your credentials)

-   Run this `aws ec2 describe-instances --profile <profile name>` (replacing the angle bracket parameter, with the name of your profile; if you are not sure or if it's failing, omit the `--profile <profile name>` part before running and see if it works)
+   Run this `aws ec2 describe-instances`

    It will print out a JSON like this: